 All freshmen are assigned to a structured classroom study hall.
 Freshman can opt to move to Dining Hall study hall second semester, provided they achieve honor roll status for both quarters in the first semester.
-Sophomores, Juniors and Seniors report to the Dining Hall.
+Sophomores, Juniors and Seniors report to the Dining Hall for their study hall.
 Students are required to report on time to their assigned study hall proctor.